costarc/CoCo_FPGA_Hat/Reference Designs/Multi_Cartridge/README.md

 Design: Multi_Cartridge

-Function: Demonstrate how to implement a game cartridge using
+Function: Demonstrate how to implement a game cartridge using the CoCo_FPGA_Hat.

-Features:
+The following two sample desings are implemented using an Terasic DE1 development board.
- 1. Implement a ROM using the external Flashram in the board
+ 1. Implement a ROM using the Flashram in the FPGA development board
  2. Implement a ROM using the internal FPGA BlockRAM

 Quick Start Guide